Prutter/OnlineVegetableStore/README.md

 ![Start](https://user-images.githubusercontent.com/25690078/236978805-b0b8e379-d328-4835-9e34-a72ba0a4a0cd.png)

 # This is an Online Vegitable store  application for purchasing fresh fruits and Vegitables.
+##Organic Oasis is a online platform for helping the users who want to sell their items into open market and those who want to purchase it from there.
+It tracks the and manages the information of both persons.
 ## Modules
 - Admin
 - Customer